mento-protocol/docs/README.md

 - No reserve-based curve → no curve-based slippage, no LVR from a stale pool price.
 - When the oracle is accurate, traders get the FX rate and **liquidity providers (LPs)** aren’t drained by arbitrage.

-The design relies on the existence of **high-quality stablecoins** that accurately reflect the underlying fiat currencies—something that should become more the case as the stablecoin space matures.

 ### One invariant for all operations

-Every FPMM pool keeps one number constant: **value at the oracle per LP share**,
+Every pool keeps one number constant: **value at the oracle per LP share**,

 $$I = \frac{V}{S}$$